Experience Loch Ard Gorge: Shipwreck tales & scenic views

 Parking

-Free lots sit right off the Great Ocean Road for both sites.
+Free parking lots sit right off the Great Ocean Road.
 They fill fast in summer—arrive before 10am or after 4pm for easier spots.

 Walking time

-From the Loch Ard car park, it’s a flat 200-metre stroll to the main lookout.
-The beach stairs add another five minutes down and ten back up.
-Gibson Steps is a two-minute drive west with its own signed pull-out.
+From the Loch Ard car park, it’s a flat 200m walk to the main lookout.
+The beach stairs add another five minutes to the trip down and ten minutes back up.
+Meanwhile, Gibson Steps is a 2-minute drive west.

 Trail surfaces